rwurdig/Data-Engineer-Project/README.md

 ````

 4. Open you terminal in linux / prompt in windows
-5. Drive into the data-engineering-challenge directory:
+5. Drive into the Data-Engineer-Project directory:

 ````
-cd data-engineering-challenge
+cd Data-Engineer-Project
 ````

 6. Run the commands to start the containers (make sure you are in the same directory of docker-compose.yaml):